braedynl/views-py/README.md

 Due to the simplicity of this library, the following is considered the "official" documentation of the API.
 Classes and associated functions may contain further details in their docstrings.

-Under this library's definition, a *view* is a thin wrapper around a reference to some `Sequence[T]` (called the "target"), and a `range` of indices to view from it (called the "window").
+Under this library's definition, a *view* is a thin wrapper around a reference to some `Sequence[T]` (called the "target"), and a `slice` of indices to view from it (called the "window").
 Alterations made to the target are reflected by its views.

-Views are a useful alternative to copies, as a view takes significantly less space in memory for larger sequence objects, and cost next to nothing to construct.
+Views are a useful alternative to copies, as an instance of one takes significantly less space in memory for large sequences, and do not induce much runtime overhead on construction.
+The `View` class that comes with this library is read-only, but dynamic - meaning that the target can change its items and length, but the view itself cannot be modified:

 ```python
 >>> from views import View